 Throughout the hire period, the bikes – and any other equipment – are still the property of the company.
-HMRC guidance advises that for a programme to be tax compliant, a company cannot simply hand over everything to the employees when the hire period ends.
+HMRC guidance advises that for a program to be tax compliant, a company cannot simply hand over everything to the employees when the hire period ends.
 They must transfer ownership through certain methods: P11D or Managed Extended Hire.

 With P11D, the employer simply gives the bike to the employee at the end of the scheme.
 They will need to report a taxable benefit in kind (BIK) to HMRC of the value of the bike on the employee's P11D form using the HMRC table.

-Employers declare tax payable by an employee based on the residual value of a benefit as defined – in the case of cycle to work – by the HMRC valuation matrix.
+Employers declare tax payable by an employee based on the residual value of a benefit as defined – in the case of Cycle to Work – by the HMRC valuation matrix.
 The employee funds the tax payable by a change in their tax coding.

 Example – based on standard rate taxpayer with a £450 Letter of Collection (inc. 20% VAT)